 The Pikas method encourages bullies to find the solutions to the problem they have created, through one-to-one interactions which diffuse the group effect.
 Conversations are between a member of the team, the bully or bullies and witnesses, with the aim of arousing empathy for the victim and putting an end to the situation.

-The method has been evaluated on several occasions in the United Kingdom with high rates of situation resolution: 75% for Smith & Sharp (1994), and 89% for Duncan (1996).
-British teachers interviewed by P.K.
-Smith (2001) rate its effectiveness at 3.9 on a scale of 1 to 5.
-In Australia, a survey carried out in primary and secondary schools reveals a success rate of between 85 and 100%.
+UK research into the Pikas method has high rates of success: 75% for Smith & Sharp (1994) and 89% for Duncan (1996).
+British teachers interviewed by P K Smith (2001) gave an effectiveness score of 3.9 on a scale of 1 to 5.
+A survey carried out in Australian primary and secondary schools produced a success rate of 85-100%.

 The problem of school bullying

-– Cyber harassment (repeated messages, rumours, shared private photos, etc.);
+– Cyber-bullying (repeated messages, rumours, sharing private photos, etc.);

-– Change in behaviour (more insolent, participates less…);
+– Change in behaviour (becomes cheekier, participates less, etc.);

-– Isolation (withholds himself, eats alone, spends his breaks in the toilets, etc.);
+– Isolation (appears withdrawn, eats alone, spends breaks in toilets, etc.);

 – Loss of concentration;